Router Table Plans to Make the Best DIY Router Table

 Time: Over 8 hours

 Your drill or driver will be a very handy tool during this project.
 These table plans require a lot of time and patience on your part.
-The number of fasteners and the amount of lumber for this project makes it a bit pricey.
+The number of fasteners and the amount of lumber for this project make it a bit pricey.

 If you require a circular saw to mount on the table, you may need to dig deeper into your pockets.
 Nonetheless, be prepared for the best router table that will take your woodwork to another level.